What happens next? Day by day after the Queen’s death

 First, the Privy Council gathers without the King to proclaim the new monarch and arrange business relating to the proclamation.

-The first public proclamation of the new sovereign is read in the open air from the Friary Court balcony at St James’s Palace by the Garter King of Arms.
+The first public proclamation of the new sovereign will be read at 11am in the open air from the Friary Court balcony at St James’s Palace by the Garter King of Arms.

 Proclamations are made around the city and across the country.